 There are a surprising number of photos of me with goats as a child.

 My family never flew anywhere on vacation.
-We drove.
+We took road trips.

 Everyone piled into the VW Rabbit or, later, the station wagon with the peeling wood sticker on the side, and my father drove us on “the scenic route” (read: more trees) to military bases from New England to D.C..
 We had no money tree to pluck from, so there was always a massive cooler of sandwiches and Diet Pepsi taking up the entire way way back of the car.
 Rather than hit diners, we’d picnic at mealtimes (read: eat on the side of the road by aforementioned trees) to save money we needed to spend on gas (did I mention the station wagon was bigger than our house?).